sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 Inclusion Procedure for New and Updated Packages
 ================================================

 Packages that are not part of Sage will first become optional or experimental (the latter if they will not build on all supported systems).
-After they have been in one of these two categories for some time without problems they can be proposed to be included as standard packages in Sage.
+After they have been in optional for some time without problems they can be proposed to be included as standard packages in Sage.

 To propose a package for optional/experimental inclusion please open a trac ticket with the respective ``Component:`` field set to either ``packages:experimental`` or ``packages:optional``.
 The associated code requirements are described in the following sections.
-In short, packages consist of a link to the original tarball with additional code under ``SAGE_ROOT/build/pkgs``.

 After the ticket was reviewed and included, optional packages stay in that status for at least a year, after which they